 The National Water Sports Centre (NWSC) allows cyclists to use the towpath on both sides of the regatta course when weather conditions permit and at their own risk.
-Cycling, skating, rollerblading and scootering is however not allowed in the main areas around the regatta centre.
-A dedicated cycle path has been set-up to allow cyclists to follow the race to the finish line.
+Cycling, skating, rollerblading and scootering are not allowed in the area around the Raft Marshal Cabin and Boat Control.
+Cyclists, rollerblading and scooters following races should use the Southside roadway (Finish Tower side of the course).

 Coaches/supporters must be conscious of those around them, including the general public, and should only follow races in which they have athletes competing.
-Cyclists are required to dismount to pass the main regatta tower.
 We encourage you to follow the NWSC's Towpath Code for Cyclists